A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Additional Results from Experiments

 \subsection{Results with Different Participation Heterogeneity}

-We present the results with different participation heterogeneity (characterized by the Dirichlet parameter $\alpha_p$) on the CIFAR-10 dataset in Table~\ref{table:hyperparameters}.
+We present the results with different participation heterogeneity (characterized by the Dirichlet parameter $\alpha_p$) on the CIFAR-10 dataset in Table~\ref{table:resultsDifferentParticipationHet}, for the case of Bernoulli participation.
 The main observations remain consistent with those in Section~\ref{sec:experiments}.
 We also see that the difference between different methods becomes larger when the heterogeneity is higher (i.e., smaller $\alpha_p$), which aligns with intuition.
-For all degrees of heterogeneity, our FedAU algorithm performs the best among the algorithms that work under the same setting, i.e., the top part of Table~\ref{table:hyperparameters}.
+For all degrees of heterogeneity, our FedAU algorithm performs the best among the algorithms that work under the same setting, i.e., the top part of Table~\ref{table:resultsDifferentParticipationHet}.